-Efforts by the presidential administration and certain members of Congress to repeal or make significant changes to the Affordable Care Act, its implementation, and/or its interpretation have cast considerable uncertainty on the future of the law.
-For example, final rules issued in 2018 expand the availability of association health plans and allow the sale of short-term, limited-duration health plans, neither of which are required to cover all the essential health benefits mandated by the Affordable Care Act.
-Effective January 1, 2019, the financial penalty associated with the individual mandate was eliminated as part of the tax reform legislation which was enacted in December 2017.
-These changes may impact the number of individuals that elect to purchase health insurance or the scope of such coverage, if purchased.
-Because the penalty associated with the individual mandate was eliminated, a federal judge in Texas ruled in December 2018 that the mandate was unconstitutional and determined that the rest of the Affordable Care Act was therefore invalid.
+Changes to the Affordable Care Act have created uncertainty on its future.
+As a result of Congress eliminating the financial penalty associated with the individual mandate, a federal judge in Texas ruled in December 2018 that the mandate was unconstitutional and determined that the rest of the Affordable Care Act was therefore invalid.
 In December 2019, the Fifth Circuit Court of Appeals upheld this decision with respect to the individual mandate but remanded for further consideration the issue of how this affects the rest of the law.
-Pending this appeals process, the law remains in place pending appeal.
+On November 10, 2020, the Supreme Court heard oral arguments, and law remains in place pending the appeals process.

 There is uncertainty regarding whether, when, and how the Affordable Care Act will be further changed, the ultimate impact of court challenges, how the law will be interpreted and implemented, and the impact of other initiatives intended to reform healthcare delivery, coverage, and/or financial systems.
 For example, some members of Congress have proposed significantly expanding the coverage of government-funded programs.
-Any such legal or regulatory developments, as well as other healthcare-related or other developments that adversely impact the business or financial condition of our clients, could reduce the amount of business we receive from such clients and thus have an adverse effect on our
+Any such legal or regulatory developments, as well as other healthcare-related or other developments that adversely impact the business or financial condition of our clients, could reduce the amount of business we receive from such clients and thus have an adverse effect on our results of operations.